-Deriving the Faraday Tensor from the 1865 Maxwell’s Equations#
+Deriving the Faraday tensor from the 1865 Maxwell’s equations#

 In this article, I present a straightforward and natural derivation of the electromagnetic field tensor.
 This derivation draws strong inspiration from Minkowski’s 1908 paper, The Fundamental Equations for Electromagnetic Processes in Moving Bodies.
 What sets this derivation apart is that it avoids the often-seen backward proof that the tensor formulation is equivalent to the Maxwell equations.
 Notably, it doesn’t rely on the widespread vector formulation introduced by Mr. Heaviside, but rather adheres to the original 1865 formulation by Mr. Maxwell, albeit presented with modern notation and the benefit of hindsight.